bbauska/meta-react-basics/README.md

 ## 01. Types of Events

-By now, you're probably familiar with **events** in JavaScript.
+By now, you're probably familiar with <b>events</b> in JavaScript.
 Recall that events are the process by which JavaScript interacts with HTML and can occur when the user or the browser manipulates a page.
 They provide enhanced interactive experiences, such as responding to mouse clicks,